itsmillertim3/perform2021/labs/lab05/update05_ConfigureDynatraceApplication.md

    ![Applications2](../assets/lab5-applications1b.png)

-4. Click on "TRansfer Domain"
+4. Expand the domain and click on "Create New Application"

    ![TransferDomain](../assets/lab5-transferdomain.png)